feagi/feagi/feagi/npu/README.md

 ### Special Area Handler

-The Special Area Handler detects and manages cortical areas with unique behaviors:
+The Special Area Handler detects and manages cortical areas with unique behaviors using a clean, extensible architecture:

-- **Power Areas**: Areas ending with "_pwr" or named "___pwr" that inject all their neurons into the FCL on every burst
+- **Power Areas**: Areas ending with "_pwr" or named "___pwr" that add all their neurons to the FCL on every burst for foundational activity
-- **Modulator Areas**: Areas ending with "_mod" that affect other areas' firing patterns
+- **Modulator Areas**: Areas ending with "_mod" that affect other areas' firing patterns through during-burst injection
 - **Enhanced Memory Areas**: Areas with extended temporal windows and specialized processing
+- **Sensory Input Areas**: Areas that receive external sensor data injection
+- **Custom Special Areas**: Any area type can be defined with custom injection timing and behavior

-**Power Area Usage:**
+**Special Area Configuration:**
 ```python
 # Create a power area in your genome
 cortical_area = {